PouyaPouryaie/springboot-kafka/kafka-guideline.md

     - Establish a retry mechanism for Kafka messages.
 Define the maximum number of retries before routing undeliverable <br> messages to the `Dead Letter Topic` (DLT is a topic that store all the failed message)
     - It prevents lost message. (reliable message process)
     - You just need to add `@RetryableTopic` on top of your KafkaListener and also define a method that annotates with `@DltHandler`
+        - `@RetryableTopic` is non-blocking approach and can imporve performance
+        - but there are some disadvantage like change order of a messsage or risk of message duplication
 - Schema Registery (Avro Schema)
     - to ensure that new data can be consumed by older consumers that were designed to work with the old schema
     - the requirements which we need are an Avro Maven plugin to define object from Avro Schema file, <br> and Avro Serializer and Deserializer for serialize and deserialize